Pirris-Salas/Javascript-POO/README.md

 # Javascript-POO
-This is a simple app using POO for saving products
+This is a simple app using POO for saving products :rocket: